Are You Experienced: Music and lyrics

 According to Hendrix biographer Harry Shapiro, the music on Are You Experienced incorporates a variety of music genres from rhythm and blues to free jazz; author Peter Doggett noted its "wide variety of styles", while journalist Chris Welch said "each track has a different personality".
-Musicologist Gilbert Chase asserted that the album "marked a high peak in hard rock", and music critic Jim DeRogatis characterized the LP and its preceding singles as "raw, focused psychedelic rock".
+Musicologist Gilbert Chase asserted that the album "marked a high peak in hard rock", and music critic Jim DeRogatis characterized the LP and its preceding singles as "raw, focused psychedelic rock," which he compared to the music on the compilation album Nuggets.
+In congruence, Michael Gallucci Ultimate Classic Rock assessed the album as defining the psychedelic rock genre more than any other.
 A contemporary review published in Newsweek in October 1967 identified the influence of soul music on the Experience and the album.
 In 1989, Hit Parader magazine ranked it number 35 in a list of the top 100 heavy metal albums.
 In 2006, writer and archivist Reuben Jackson of the Smithsonian Institution wrote: "it's still a landmark recording because it is of the rock, R&B, blues ... musical tradition.
 It altered the syntax of the music ... in a way I compare to, say, James Joyce's Ulysses."

 Included on the UK edition of Are You Experienced were two tracks that represented the music Hendrix had played in the US before the formation of the Experience: the blues track "Red House" and the rhythm and blues song "Remember".
 The album's psychedelic title track, which author Sean Egan described as impressionistic, featured the post-modern soundscapes of backwards guitar and drums that pre-date scratching by 10 years.
 Musicologist Ritchie Unterberger considers the lyrics to "I Don't Live Today" to be more at home in a gothic rock setting than in psychedelia, however; he describes the music as being "played and sung with an ebullience that belies the darkness of the lyrics."
 The song's tribal rhythms served as a platform for Hendrix's innovative guitar feedback improvisations.
 Whereas "Fire" is a funk and soul hybrid driven by Mitchell's drumming, "May This Be Love" and "The Wind Cries Mary" are soft ballads that demonstrate Hendrix's ability to write thoughtful lyrics and subtle melodies.
 The influence of raga rock can be heard in his sitar-like guitar solo on "Love or Confusion".
 "Can You See Me" is an uptempo rocker that features Hendrix's double tracked vocals and his use of a one-note bend in the style of Hank Marvin.
 Although "Hey Joe" is a folk song, and the only cover on the album, it would become one of Hendrix's most requested tracks.